Tips for Managing a Rental Property: A Succinct Guide

 As a rental property manager, one of my main priorities is to set a rent price that delivers a solid return on investment, while still being competitive in the market.
 To achieve this, I consider several factors when determining the right rent price for my property.

 Firstly, I assess the local market conditions and compare my property to similar units in the area.
 This helps me understand the going rate for properties with comparable features and amenities.
-To achieve this, I utilise tools like Zillow Rental Manager and online rental listings to stay updated on recent price trends.

 Next, I pay attention to the unit’s features, such as the number of bedrooms and bathrooms, which can have a significant impact on rental income.
 For instance, a higher number of bedrooms often allows me to charge a premium for the additional space.